looker/hackernews/01_intro.md

     sql: REGEXP_EXTRACT(${url},'http://([^/]+)/')
 ```

-And now we can look at stories by host they were posted to.
+And now we can look at stories by the host they were posted to.
 Let's sort by Score 7 Plus.

 <look height="300">
   type: table